backmind/autoRICEWQ/README.md

 # What is autoRICEWQ?
-This project aims to be a handler input creation and running for multiple [RICEWQ](https://www.waterborne-env.com/model/ricewq-19/) simulations.
+This project aims to be a handler for input creation and running of multiple [RICEWQ](https://www.waterborne-env.com/model/ricewq-19/) simulations.

 # What is RICEWQ?